wavemotion-dave/A8DS/readme.md

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V4.1  : 25-Jan-2025 by wavemotion-dave
+  * Refactor the OS Enable/Disable on XL/XE emulation to avoid moving large blocks of memory.
+Speeds up many games that swap the OS in/out.
+  * Improved SIO/Disk handling - sound effects reduced in volume and now configurable (default is OFF).
+  * Improved cart/disk loading and all disks are left mounted when RESET is pressed allowing you to load up a system the way you want.
+  * A dozen new .CAR cartridge types supported including DCART (Bubble Bobble homebrew).
+  * Tweak to the TWL++ icon for A8DS to make it look a bit more classic.
+  * Many small cleanups and improvements and a few bug fixes as well.

 V4.0  : 20-Jan-2025 by wavemotion-dave
   * Major overhaul to add "Cycle Exact" Antic and GTIA which fixes many glitches and artifacts.
   * There are now two builds... one for the older DS-Phat/Lite and one for the DSi (or XL/LL) which brings in a higher level of compatibility with the "Cycle Exact" timing.